k2view-academy/K2View-Academy/articles/34_JMX_statistics/04_monitoring_dashboard_example.md

 # Monitoring Dashboard Example

-Below is a basic example of a Grafana dashboard, which can be used as a reference.
-In addition to changes in these metrics, it is highly recommended to add suitable metrics that can assist your project and business.
+The following example illustrates a basic Grafana dashboard configuration for monitoring K2view Fabric alongside supporting components such as Cassandra and Kafka.
+It is intended as a reference implementation that customers can extend and adapt to meet their specific operational and business requirements by adding relevant, project-specific metrics.

-The example refers to a case where Fabric/Cassandra/Kafka run on bare metal servers or virtual machines.
-Cloud/Kubernetes deployment typically differs in terms of metrics sourcing.
+This example assumes a deployment scenario where Fabric, Cassandra, and Kafka are running on bare-metal servers or virtual machines.
+In cloud-native or Kubernetes-based environments, the source and structure of monitoring data may differ.

-Learn [here](/articles/34_JMX_statistics/05_monitoring_dashboard_example_setup.md) how the dashboard example is set up.

-[Here](/articles/34_JMX_statistics/resources/grafana_fabric_all_base_reference.json), you can find the dashboard's JSON file, which can be imported into Grafana.
-Each panel (the basic visualization building block in Grafana) contains, in addition to its data source and query, also its description (which is also shown in the Grafana panels' tooltips).
+You can learn how to set up the dashboard [here](/articles/34_JMX_statistics/05_monitoring_dashboard_example_setup.md), and download the [associated JSON](/articles/34_JMX_statistics/resources/grafana_fabric_all_base_reference.json) configuration for import into Grafana.
+Each panel in the dashboard includes not only its data source and query, but also descriptive metadata, which is displayed as tooltips in the Grafana UI.

 The dashboard is divided into several parts, with several panels that show data of the last 5 minutes (which you can edit):